Functional vs. Object-Oriented: Comparing How Programming Paradigms Affect the Architectural Characteristics of Systems: Quantitative Analysis

-The results of \hyperref[g:q3_answers]{Question \#3} reveal that \emph{extensibility} is slightly favored in the Scala PoC compared to the Kotlin PoC.
+The results of the \hyperref[g:q3_answers]{Question \#3} are shown in \cref{g:q3_answers}.
+They reveal that \emph{extensibility} is slightly favored in the Scala PoC compared to the Kotlin PoC.
 On the other hand, \emph{testability} showed a significant advantage in favor of Kotlin.

 \emph{Error handling} and \emph{error propagation} were comparable between both implementations, though some responses suggested these aspects might be more challenging to achieve in Scala. \emph{Reusability} was also quite similar for both implementations, with a slight preference for Scala. \emph{Readability}, while inconclusive for Scala, received more favorable feedback for Kotlin.